AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/create-your-first-ff-application.md

 ## Step 3: Generate an Image with a Prompt

-For our demo, we will use Firefly to generate four images from a single prompt.

-In this case, we will focus on the `generateImages` functionality, which includes optional generative matching.
+For the demo, you will use Firefly to generate four images from a single prompt using the [Firefly Generate Images API](../api/image_generation/V3/), which includes optional generative matching.

 <InlineAlert variant="help" slots="text" />

-Please refer to the [generateImages](../api/image_generation/V3/) in the API Reference for more details.
+Please refer to the [Generate Images API](../api/image_generation/V3/) in the API Reference for more details.

 Based on the docs, we can see that the only required parameter is prompt.
 Also, the `numVariations` prompt specifies how many images we want.
 So the simplest request body we could build would look like so: